nayfin/tft-library/README.md

     },
   ];

-  //...
+  constructor(
+    private conditionalFields: ConditionalFieldsService,
+  ) { }

+  ngOnInit() {
+  }

   formSubmitted(formValue) {
     console.log('formValue', formValue);
   }
+  // example of how to pass a custom function that returns an Observable that resolves a boolean firstNameIsNotBlank( form: FormGroup): Observable<boolean> {
+    return form.get('firstName').valueChanges.pipe(
+      map( value => !!value.length )
+    );
+  }
+}

 ```
 #### Coming Soon To Dynamic Forms Module
-- more control types ( form arrays, radios, button toggles, multi-select, etc.. until we have everything in the Angular Material Library covered )
+- abstract shared field logic to parent class somehow
+- handle configs with nested form groups and form arrays ( should form config be an object instead of array? )
 - ~~dynamic display logic ( show hide controls based on selected values of another control e.g. select: male | female, if female show question asking if currently pregnant )~~
 - ~~pass validators through config~~
-- dynamic validation logic ( to correspond with dynamic display logic e.g. if control is displayed it is required, else it is not )
+- dynamic validation logic ( to correspond with dynamic display logic e.g. if control is displayed it is required, else it is not. ??? remove control from formGroup on hide ??? )
+- more control types ( radios, button toggles, multi-select, etc.. until we have everything in the Angular Material Library covered )

 ### Breaking Changes from V2